ChilliCream/hotchocolate-docs/docs/migration.md

 });
 ```

-## Dataloaders
+## DataLoaders

 We have removed the need to register _DataLoader_ before using them.
 We also separated execution options and services from the type system.
 So, with the new release you have to remove the `RegisterDataLoader` calls from your schema.
 Moreover, the _DataLoader_ `Fetch` method is now called `FetchAsync` and now has a `CancellationToken` parameter.
 The main reason to change this method was to provide the ability to abort batch operations through the use of `CancellationToken`.

 Here are the steps that you have to do in order to migrate:

-- Remove all RegisterDataLoader calls from the schema configuration.
+- Remove all `RegisterDataLoader` calls from the schema configuration.
 - Add `services.AddDataLoaderRegistry();` to you dependency injection configuration.
 - Update your fetch methods in your _DataLoader_.